Kevinpgalligan/KevingalWebsite/pages/projects/bs.md

 link: https://github.com/Kevinpgalligan/bs
 type: desktop
 order: 4
+description: a CLI tool for quick number base conversion.

 A Python CLI tool that converts numbers between bases with as little typing as possible.
 If you don't specify the base, it does all valid conversions between common ones.